andrewcmyers/oodds/README.md

 # oodds
 Object-Oriented Design and Data Structures
+Andrew C. Myers and Dexter Kozen

-This text contains material for a second-semester university-level computer science course focusing on object-oriented programming, software engineering, algorithms and data structures.
+This online text is intended for a second-semester university-level computer science course focusing on object-oriented programming, software engineering, algorithms and data structures.